sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2025-12-06-builder-pattern-java-report-assembly.md

 Builder makes intent readable at the call site and centralizes validation in one place.

 That second part is what often gets missed.
 A builder without validation is mostly syntax.
 A builder with validation becomes a reliable construction boundary.

 ---

+## Debug Steps

+Debug steps:

+- test missing required fields to confirm `build()` fails fast
+- verify the built object cannot be mutated through returned collections
+- inspect whether the builder is solving real optional complexity or just adding ceremony
+- check whether defaults like `generatedAt` are explicit enough for tests and reproducibility

+---